-Signs and symptoms that you may need Root Canal Therapy
+Signs that you may need Root Canal Therapy

 Toothache can sometimes be so intense it causes severe pain.
 When this occurs, it is important to see a dentist or endodontist to determine what the cause could be so the problem can be treated appropriately.
 In an emergency situation there are many possible reasons for tooth pain, so it is important to speak with your dentist right away to determine correct cause.
 Spending time trying to simply manage the pain while ignoring the cause can lead to increased tooth damage.
 If you are unsure whether or not you should contact your dentist or endodontist for an appointment, you may want to consider the symptoms.
 Some specific symptoms that may suggest root canal therapy is needed include: